kanaria69/Mainecoco/README.md

-## Where do owls go to buy their baby clothes?
-The owlet malls.
+## How many tickles does it take to tickle an octopus?
+Ten-tickles!